Limone81/FS22-Multi-Terrain-Angle/README.md

 ```xml
 ... numDensityMapChannels="12" compressionChannels="12" ... combinedValuesChannels="0 4 0;4 5 0;9 3 0">
 ```
-c) in section „GroundAngle“ edit the quantity of channels and angles.
+b) in section „GroundAngle“ edit the quantity of channels and angles.
 These should be calculated for 32 angles, here 180/32=5.625

 replace the complete entry with given codeblock
 ```xml